 Heading inland once more, we make for nearby Italy and one of the world’s most famous landmarks, the leaning tower of Pisa!
 Be sure to have your cameras at the ready, this is one photo opportunity you wouldn’t want to miss.
 After Pisa, Florence is our destination, where we’ll have a guided walking tour of the city.
 Learn about the history of the city and see historical landmarks dating from Roman times to the glory days of the Renaissance.
 Be sure to get photos of Ponte Vecchio, Palazzo Vecchio, the Basilica of Santa Croce, the Florence Baptistry and of course, Michelangelo’s famous statue of David – a replica of which stands in the Palazzo della Signoria.
 (The original can be seen in the nearby Accademia Gallery.)
 After exploring, we make for the hills of Tuscany, arriving at the ancient Tuscan spa town of Montecatini Terme where we’ll spend the night.

 We make our way to the country’s capital, Rome.
 You’ll be taken on a walking tour of the city, which will introduce you to the incredible history of this unique city, which reigned supreme as the focal point of the Roman Empire.
-Highlights today include the Spanish Steps, the Pantheon, Piazza Navona, the Roman Forum and of course the Coliseum.
-On the way to our accommodation for the evening, you can start to plan what to do with your free day tomorrow - the Colosseum and Vatican City are unmissable!
+Highlights today include the Spanish Steps, the Pantheon, Piazza Navona, the Roman Forum and of course the Colosseum.
+On the way to our accommodation for the evening, you can start to plan what to do with your free day tomorrow - the Vatican City is unmissable!

 Rome boasts ancient ruins, historical landmarks, religious buildings and a buzzing atmosphere like no other.
 The Colosseum is spectacular, offering fabulous views of the city, and an unbelievable feeling of drifting backwards in time, to when gladiators, chariots and lions dominated the arena.
-For those who wish to enter, your tour leader can organise a tour of the Colosseum and Roman Forum with a local guide.
 Later this afternoon you'll have the opportunity to take advantage of an optional excursion to visit the Vatican City - the smallest country in the world!
 Inside the walls you can visit the Sistine Chapel and see for yourself the famous ceiling painted by Michelangelo, as well as numerous other famous art pieces dotted around the buildings.